osg-htc/user-documentation/documentation/htc_workloads/workload_planning/preparing-to-scale-up.md

 Submitting test jobs is an important first step for optimizing the resource requests of your jobs.
-We always recommend submitting a few (3-10) test jobs first before scaling up, whether this is your first time using OSG or you're an experienced user starting a new workflow.
-If you plan to submit thousands of jobs, you may even want to run an intermediate test of 100-1,000 jobs to catch any failures or holds that mean your jobs have additional `requirements` they need to specify (and which OSG staff can help you to identify, based upon your tests).
+We always recommend submitting a few (3-10) test jobs first before scaling up.
+If you plan to submit thousands of jobs, you may even want to run an intermediate test of 100-1,000 jobs to catch any failures or holds that mean your jobs have additional `requirements` they need to specify.

 Some general tips for test jobs: